shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 ### Elasticsearch backend

-A new `EsBackendBunde` was added to index and search for products, customers and orders in the backend.
+A new `EsBackendBundle` was added to index and search for products, customers and orders in the backend.
 New config.php parameters where added for that, the `es` array of parameters now contains a new key `backend`:

 ```